Exploring Nonlinear Pathway in Parameter Space for Machine Unlearning

 \subsection{Unlearning Pathway Searching}

-In MCU, one crucial decision is the selection of two end models.
-Ideally, these two end models should satisfy the following properties: \ding{172} One end mode should fully preserve model utility; \ding{173} The other end mode can provide essential unlearning information and trend.
+Figure~\ref{fig:overview} shows the overview of our Mode Connectivity Unlearning framework \textbf{MCU}.
+As shown in Figure~\ref{fig:overview}b, one crucial decision is the selection of two end models on the pathway.
+Ideally, these two end models should satisfy the following properties for unlearning: \ding{172} One end model should fully preserve model utility; \ding{173} The other end model can provide essential unlearning information and trend.
 Then we can find an optimal pathway between two end models, ensuring a balance between model utility and unlearning effectiveness.
-Guided by these insights, we define two specific models as two end models in our nonlinear pathway: \begin{itemize} \item \textbf{Original model} $\bm{\theta}_o$.
-The model $\bm{\theta}_o$ is trained on the full training dataset $\train_{train}$ before unlearning. \item \textbf{Pre-unlearning model} $\bm{\theta}_p$.
-The model $\bm{\theta}_p$ is obtained by applying any existing MU method to remove the influence of forgetting data $\train_f$. \end{itemize} The goal of mode connectivity in our unlearning scenario is to construct a smooth pathway from $\bm{\theta}_o$ to $\bm{\theta}_p$, ensuring an unlearning model $\bm{\theta}_u$ on the pathway can better forgets $\train_f$ while preserving performance on $\train_r$.
+Guided by these insights, we define two specific models as two end models in our nonlinear pathway: